trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

     sed 's/"[0-9a-z]\{32\}-/"/g' | dot -Tsvg > gcc-and-glibc.svg
 ```

-It's a scary looking grep, but it's idea is to find two types of arrows
+It's a scary looking grep, but its idea is to find two types of arrows
 in `.dot` formatted output:

 - arrows from `stdenv` (or `bootstrap`) to `gcc` (or `glibc`): to find